On this page

 The Society of Industrial and Organizational Psychology website offers an interactive tool to help you envision the many different ways in which a career in industrial-organizational psychology might unfold.

-Your salary and lifetime earning potential will depend heavily on your career path, including your location, your industry, the type of work you do, your level of education, and years of experience.
+Your salary and lifetime earning potential will depend heavily on your career path, including your location, industry, work functions, level of education, and years of experience.

 - Organizational Effectiveness Consultant